Bad Black

-Bad Black is a 2016 Ugandan action-comedy film written, produced, and directed by Isaac Godfrey Geoffrey Nabwana (IGG), in Wakaliwood, an ultra low-budget studio in Kampala, Uganda.
+Bad Black is a 2016 Ugandan action-comedy film written, produced, and directed by Isaac Godfrey Geoffrey Nabwana (IGG), by Wakaliwood, an ultra low-budget studio in Kampala, Uganda.

 Plot

+A man named Swaaz, short for Schwarzenegger, robs a bank and gets chased by police.
+He orders his child assistant, Buddy Spencer, to jump from the car with the money as he leads police elsewhere.
+After being chased for some time, Swaaz is eventually trapped and is killed when he accidentally shoots his car, causing it to explode.

-In the slums of Kampala, Uganda, a young girl runs away from home and ends up in a child trafficking ring led by a former Uganda People's Defence Force commando.
-One day, while collecting metal scraps, she is viciously assaulted by multi-millionaire Hirigi when she mistakenly takes the tire iron of his van.
-After enduring weeks of abuse and witnessing other children being murdered in cold blood, the girl takes matters into her own hands and kills the ring leader.
+In the slums of Kampala, Uganda, a young girl runs away from home and ends up in a child trafficking ring led by a former Uganda People's Defence Force commando in the ghetto.
+One day, while collecting metal scraps, she is viciously assaulted by multi-millionaire Hirigi when she mistakenly takes the tire iron from his van.
+After enduring weeks of abuse and witnessing the death of a friend, the girl takes matters into her own hands and kills the ringleader.

-Ten years later, the girl has grown up to become "Bad Black", leader of the biggest crime syndicate in Kampala.
-Meanwhile, Alan Ssali, an American doctor whose parents were U.S. Army commandos, is in Kampala giving aid to the people of the slums.
+Ten years later, the girl has grown up to become "Bad Black", leading the same group of ghetto children to become the biggest crime syndicate in Kampala.
+She seduces Hirigi in a bar to exact her revenge on him.
+Meanwhile, Alan Ssali, an American doctor whose whole family were allegedly U.S. Army commandos, is in Kampala giving aid to the people of the slums.
 He encounters Bad Black, who mistakes him for a commando due to his designer dog tags.
 After receiving Alan's business card, Bad Black sneaks into his hotel and steals his money and passport.
-When the police refuse to help him, Alan receives kung fu commando training from his young assistant "Wesley Snipes" before storming through the slums to look for Bad Black.
-Elsewhere, Bad Black seduces Hirigi to exact her revenge on him.
+When the police refuse to help him, Alan receives "kung fu commando training" from his young assistant, known by his pseudonym "Wesley Snipes", before storming through the slums to look for Bad Black.